ajitbasantia1221/The_Sparks_Foundation-Graduate_Rotational_Internship_Programas__TASKS/README.md

-6)  Prediction using Decision Tree Algorithm
+# 6)  PREDICTION USING DECISION TREE ALGORITHM

 ● For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.